PecanProject/betydb-documentation/database_constraints.md

 ## Types of Constraints

 1.	**Value** constraints include:
     *	range constraints on continuous variables
     *	“enum” constraints on, for example, state or country designations; this is a form of normalization (“US” and “USA” should be folded into a common designation); forms utilized by SELECT controls should perhaps be favored
- *	consistency constraints: for example (year, month, day) can’t be (2001, 2, 29); or city-(state)-country vs. latitude-longitude (this may be hard, but some level of checking may not be too difficult; for example, “select * from sites where country in ('US', 'United States', 'USA') and lon > 0;” shouldn’t return any rows)
+    *	consistency constraints: for example `(year, month, day)` can’t be `(2001, 2, 29)`; or the city, state, and country specified for a site should be consistent with the latitude and longitude; (this may be hard to check, but some level of checking may not be too difficult: for example, `SELECT * FROM sites WHERE country IN ('US', 'United States', 'USA') AND lon > 0;` shouldn’t return any rows)
 2.	**Foreign key** constraints
     * Prevents accidental deletion of meta-data records in lookup tables
     * Prevents entry of primary data without contextual information required to interpret the data
 3.	**Non-NULL** constraints
     * Constrains which fields can not be empty
 4.	**Uniqueness** constraints
     * These define what makes a row unique, by designating a 'natural key' - a combination of fields that make a row unique (distinct from primary keys that are used in cross-table joins).

-All constraints are defined in the database schema, [`db/production_structure.sql`](https://github.com/PecanProject/bety/blob/master/db/production_structure.sql)
+All constraints are defined in the database schema, [`db/structure.sql`](https://github.com/PecanProject/bety/blob/master/db/structure.sql){target="_blank"}

 ## Value Constraints (including some NOT NULL constraints)

-### Global
+### Global {-}

 * Text fields should not have leading or trailing white spaces.
 (Are there any fields for which this is not the case?)
 This can be checked with